mirzask/cardi/content/Nuclear/Nuclear Scan Reading Tips.md

 	- 48-hour theophylline avoidance
 - The most common cause of non-response to Regadenoson is failing to avoid caffeine ☕
 	- Half-life of caffeine in a healthy, young person is 4.5 hours.
 One of the reasons Bateman suspects there are issues of non-response with Regadenoson in patients with liver disease is that the caffeine lingers around much longer.
+- <u>Wall</u> volume on Cedars: anything ≥ 125 mL should make you think of LVH

 # Dealing with "hotspots"